Nerang

 Nerang shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates of 17.0%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
+Bachelor degrees are most prevalent at 11.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
 Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (31.1%).

 Educational participation is high, with 27.5% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.6% in secondary education, and 4.1% pursuing tertiary education.